 The Department of Psychology is represented by faculty at three FAU campuses (Boca Raton, Davie and Jupiter).
 The Department of Psychology maintains a research-intensive graduate program, offering the Doctor of Philosophy degree in Experimental Psychology and Master of Arts degree in Psychology.
 We service over 2100 undergraduate majors as well.
-Our award-winning and internationally renowned faculty conducts research in four core areas of Psychology: Cognitive & Cognitive Neuroscience, Developmental, Neuroscience, and Social/Personality Psychology.
+Our award-winning and internationally renowned faculty conduct research in four core areas of Psychology: Cognitive & Cognitive Neuroscience, Developmental, Neuroscience, and Social/Personality Psychology.
 Students in our program undergo rigorous academic and research training and have gone on to successful careers in both academia and industry.

 Part of the Charles E. Schmidt College of Science, the department maintains close links with the Center for Complex Systems, with many faculty maintaining dual appointments.
-The department is among the most successful in the college in obtaining external funding, and enjoys a strong national and international profile.
+The department is among the most successful in the college in obtaining external funding and enjoys a strong national and international profile.

 A new study on “parent talk” by Florida Atlantic University, in collaboration with Aarhus University in Denmark, provides an alternative.
 To boost the quality of a preschooler’s language experience and skills, consider reminiscing with them.
 Read more.

 To gain a better understanding of second-generation immigrants in the U.S., specifically South Florida, Florida Atlantic University researchers explored how culture shapes language use with children.
 They compared “mom talk” during toy play with foreign-born Spanish monolingual Latina mothers, foreign-born Spanish-English bilingual Latina mothers, and U.S.-born English monolingual European American mothers and their U.S.-born, 2.5-year-old children.
 Read more.